 According to their website, the NFC Forum is currently developing specifications for a modular NFC device architecture in order to enable a consistently positive user experience.
 Furthermore, they are educating enterprises, service providers, and developers on how to use NFC technology to deliver impactful solutions and grow their businesses as well as developing specifications, test mechanisms, and guidelines that ensure consistent, secure, and interoperable use cases worldwide.

 How PXL Vision leverages NFC technology

-Another use case for NFC technology aligns with travel (use case number 4, above).
-Passports or other government-issued identity documents which are equipped with an NFC/RFID chip can be used for online identity verification purposes.
-Many passports these days already have an encrypted NFC/RFID chip built-into them with varying types of information (data) on them, depending on the jurisdiction.
-In some jurisdictions, the data might even be biometric in nature.
+Another use case for NFC technology aligns with travel (also covered in NFC use case number 4, above).
+Passports or other government-issued identity documents which are equipped with an NFC chip can be used for online identity verification purposes.
+Many passports these days already have an encrypted NFC chip built-into them with varying types of information (data) stored on them.
+In some jurisdictions, the NFC chip data might even be of a biometric nature.

-The verification of the biometric NFC chip provides the highest security in document verification today.
-However, not every user device has the reading capability and also most locally used identity documents, such as driver’s licenses or national ID cards, don’t yet have a chip embedded.
+The verification of the biometric NFC chip provides the highest security in document verification technology available on the market today.
+However, not every user device has the reading capability and also most locally used identity documents, such as driver’s licenses or national ID cards, don’t yet have NFC chips embedded.

-As an online identity verification company, PXL Vision utilizes this aspect of NFC technology where feasible, allowing individuals to remotely identify themselves by using their electronic passports or other NFC/RFID equipped identity document.
-Learn about this and our other online identity verification solutions by visiting our company website here.
+As an online identity verification company, PXL Vision utilizes this aspect of NFC technology where feasible, allowing individuals to remotely identify themselves by using their electronic passports or other NFC equipped identity document.
+Learn about this and our other online identity verification solutions by visiting our company website.